umbraco/UmbracoCMSDocs/Articles/Notifications/fileservice-notifications.md

       </ul>
     </td>
     <td>
-    Raised when FileService.SaveStyleSheet is called in the API.<br>
+    Published when FileService.SaveStyleSheet is called in the API.<br>
     SavedEntities: Gets the collection of IStylesheet objects being saved.
     </td>
   </tr>